About

 One Drop

 One Drop is a streaming audio and video app dedicated to Reggae, Jamaican music genres that were influential to the development of Reggae and other genres that have the same foundation such as Reggaeton.
 One Drop is a salute to Reggae and Jamaica’s music culture & heritage.
 The app is a global platform for people to enjoy the creative talent of artists, songwriters, deejays, producers, promoters and all contributors in the music industry.
 From Ska to Rock Steady, the precursor genres that melded into Reggae, and now Dancehall – wherever the music is headed – One Drop will be there to transport its fans on this unique musical journey.
-One Drop is The dedicated streaming platform that will be available globally for everything Reggae.
+One Drop is THE dedicated streaming platform that will be available globally for everything Reggae.

 OneDrop Media Phone